- Instructor: Attorney Bob Schaller

 Congress has authorized “Equitable Relief” for qualifying spouses to relieve them from certain joint and several tax liability related to a tax deficiency and/or underpayment.
 26 U.S.C. § 6015(f).
 Equitable Relief also applies to penalties and interest when relief is granted for the underlying item.
 IRM § 25.15.12.20.3(5) (10-28-2014).
 Equitable Relief may be granted from a fraud penalty.
 See Aranda v.
 Comm. of Internal Revenue, 432 F.3d 1140, 1143 (10th Cir.
 2005).
 Unlike Innocent Spouse Relief and Separation of Liability Relief, Equitable Relief is the only relief offered by 26 U.S.C. § 6015 that could eliminate both deficiency and underpayment tax liability shown on a taxpayer’s IRS Form 1040.
 Innocent Spouse Relief and Separation of Liability Relief are limited to tax deficiency liability.

-Exceptions for Tax Otherwise Attributable to Requesting Spouse
+- Exceptions for Tax Otherwise Attributable to Requesting Spouse1